Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 As a result, 89% of breast cancer patients in Pakistan are diagnosed in the late stage and 59% at an advanced stage, the study said.

-Cancer specialist Khan said that recruitment of more female breast cancer specialists, more awareness campaigns at female colleges and training of gynecologists and female health workers are all needed to help more women in Pakistan survive breast cancer.
+Khan said recruitment of more female breast cancer specialists, more awareness campaigns at female colleges and training of gynecologists and female health workers are all needed to help more women in Pakistan survive breast cancer.

 Khan added that there is also a misconception among women that surgery is the only option when diagnosed with breast cancer.